 Pressure Dressing was applied.
 Food and water provided

 |Skin||Pale – Cool||Pale – Cool||Pink – Warm||Pink – Warm|

 No pressure dressing or no food and drink

 |Skin||Pale – Cool||Pale – Cool||Pale – Cool||Pale – Cool|

-Debrief with you caregiver after your spine is cleared and the arm splint is completed.
+Debrief with your caregiver after your spine is cleared and the leg splint is completed.